Ok, In Part 3 and Part 4, now outlined two concepts:

 Or do they become obsolete and must continually adapt?
 Like with traffic maps and what someone wants to watch next on TikTok?

-Finally, where does increasing learning and proficiency by machines require the involvement of humans?
+Where does learning and advancing proficiency by machines require the involvement of humans?

 Ok.
 Let’s jump to the KPIs.